 AARCS was founded in 2006 by a small group of people who were looking to make a difference in the lives of animals and has grown into a vast network of volunteers, foster homes, and supporters.
-We now have over 1,800 volunteers across the province with our head office in Calgary and a satellite office in Edmonton.
+We now have over 2,000 volunteers across the province with our head office in Calgary and a *new shelter and adoption centre in Edmonton.
 Our volunteers range in age from young children to seniors all looking to create a more compassionate world for animals.

 The first of it’s kind for animal rescue in Alberta, AARCS opened AARCS Veterinary Hospital in May of 2017 on-site at our Safe Haven Shelter located in Calgary.
 Staffed with veterinarians, registered animal health technicians and tech assistants we are helping thousands of homeless animals each and every year get the medical attention they desperately need.

-With two operating suites, a dental suite with dental x-ray, a full-body x-ray machine and fully functional laboratory and pharmacy; AARCS can perform almost anything a normal veterinary hospital can do.
+With two operating suites, a dental suite with a dental x-ray, a full-body x-ray machine, and a fully functional laboratory and pharmacy; AARCS can perform almost anything a normal veterinary hospital can do.
 From broken bones, gunshot wounds, and mange to deadly diseases such as parvovirus AARCS is here to provide the highest quality veterinary care to those most in need.

 The facility is designed to help homeless animals and is not open to the public.
 As a not-for-profit clinic, we are grateful for the support from the veterinary community as a number of volunteer vets and techs and general public volunteers are assisting in the clinic on a daily basis.
 With the ability to do anything a regular animal hospital can do we are able to treat all kinds of injuries and illnesses in-house.
 Including:

 • Leg Amputations